open-telemetry/opamp-spec/specification.md

 The default polling interval when the Agent does not have anything to deliver is 30 seconds.
 This polling interval SHOULD be configurable on the Client.
-If the server sets OpAMPConnectionSettings.heartbeat_interval_seconds, the client MUST use that for its polling interval.
+If the client has previously received and accepted OpAMP connection settings then the value of `OpAMPConnectionSettings.heartbeat_interval_seconds` SHOULD be used as the polling interval.

 When using HTTP transport the sequence of messages is exactly the same as it is when using the WebSocket transport.
 The only difference is in the timing: